 How does Booking.com calculate the review score?

-Understanding how Booking.com calculates your property's review score is essential for managing your online reputation.
-Your overall Guest Review Score is based on individual scores submitted by guests over the last 3 years, using a weighted calculation where more recent reviews have a greater impact on your total score.
+Understanding how your review score is calculated can help you better manage guest expectations and improve your property's performance on Booking.com.
+Your overall Guest Review Score is based on individual scores submitted by guests, using a weighted calculation where more recent reviews have a greater impact on your total score.

 1. Review Invitation

-After guests check out, Booking.com sends them an email invitation to review their stay.
-Guests have 90 days from checkout to complete their review.
+After guests check out, Booking.com automatically sends them an email inviting them to review their stay.
+Guests have 90 days from their checkout date to submit a review.

 2. Overall Score

-Guests are asked to select an overall score from 1 to 10 to rate their experience.
-This is the only mandatory question required to submit a review.
-Your overall Guest Review Score is calculated based on all individual scores submitted over the last 3 years, with recent reviews weighted more heavily than older ones.
+Guests are asked to rate their overall experience on a scale of 1 to 10.
+This overall score is the only mandatory question required to submit a review.
+Your property's Guest Review Score is calculated from all individual scores submitted over the last 3 years, with recent reviews weighted more heavily than older ones.

 3. Optional Subcategory Ratings

-In addition to the overall score, guests can optionally rate specific aspects of their stay:
+In addition to the overall score, guests can optionally rate specific aspects of their stay, including:

-Why Your Score May Not Match Guest Comments
+Why Your Overall Score May Not Match Guest Comments

 Do you want to contact us?